Ingenjoy/SelectedTopicsOptimization/Chapters/02.Unconstrained/notes_unconstrained.md

 ## Backtracking line search

+Convex functions are usually minimized using descent methods.
+Again, line search is often used as a subroutine.

 The outline of a general descent algorithm is given in the following pseudocode.

 > **input** starting point $\mathbf{x}\in$ **dom** $f$.